Life after treatment for AML

 Learn more about:

-After treatment ends, you will have regular appointments to monitor your health, manage any long-term side effects and check that the leukaemia hasn’t come back or spread.
+After your treatment, you will have regular appointments to monitor your health, manage any long-term side effects and check that the leukaemia hasn’t come back or spread.
 During these check-ups, you will usually have a physical examination and may have blood tests, x-rays or scans.
 You will also be able to discuss how you’re feeling and mention any concerns you may have.

 When a follow-up appointment or test is approaching, many people find that they think more about the cancer and may feel anxious.
 Talk to your treatment team or call Cancer Council 13 11 20 if you are finding it hard to manage this anxiety.